tradle/why-hypercore/FAQ.md

 Note that WebTorrent's tech can be helpful to Hypercore, as it perfected peer discovery (via DHT) on the Web and it allowed a number of innovative streaming clients to emerge, which could be helpful for Hypercore applications, like Beaker Browser.

-### How is Hypercore different from ScuttleButt?
+### How is Hypercore different from ScuttleButt (SSB)?

+- SSB is a peer-to-peer network for streaming feeds of JSON objects.
+Its primary data-structure is the "feed."
-- ScuttleButt is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while ScuttleButt uses linked lists).
+- SSB is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while SSB uses linked lists).

-- Need help with this.
+- SSB uses a gossip protocol to sync data between peers.
+It does not automate peer discovery for a given dataset (e.g. via DHT) so topology must be manually managed.
+Hypercore uses a DHT to automate discovery of peers for exchanging of data.
+- SSB is primarily focused on social media applications.
+Hypercore has been growing towards a more generic model of structured data (file systems, databases) spread and synchronized over many devices.

 ### How is Hypercore different from IPFS?

-All three are cool open source P2P data projects that have existed for roughly the same 5-7 years.
+Both are cool open source P2P data projects that have existed for roughly the same 5-7 years.

 You can review Reddit discussion that makes [some good points](https://www.reddit.com/r/ipfs/comments/glnra9/hypercore_protocol/).

 Some key differences, [described here](https://www.datprotocol.com/deps/0002-hypercore/), are:

-- IPFS was designed as content-addressed immutable storage.
-Naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) was added then, to point to the latest version of the data.
+- Mutability.
+From the start IPFS was designed as an immutable storage, while Hypercore was designed as a mutable storage.
 In Hypercore editable content was a prime design objective, supported by the internal data structures, its protocol, Change Data Capture system, APIs, etc.

+- Discovery.
+Both IPFS and Hypercore use DHT for discovery nowadays.
+This allows avoiding dependency on a more centralized DNS system.
+But they use DHT very differently.
+IPFS is more like BitTorrent, puts individual file reference in DHT, specifically the hash of file's contents (content-addressed).
+Since hash changes with file modifications, IPFS added a naming system [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) so that the name in IPNS points to the file's latest version's hash.
+In Hypercore discovery is at higher level, to avoid overloading DHT.
+By default, the whole drives (Hyperdrives with potentially millions of files) are addressed via the DHT, URL of the file becomes drive/file.
+In addition, Hyperswarm service provides a flexible mechanism to design your own DHT-based discovery system, e.g. discover communities, teams, people, etc.

+- Directory structures and file metadata.
+IPFS simulates directories by creating files with links to other files.
+Hypercore does full file system emulation and therefore can be mounted natively (via FUSE) to be viewed in File Explorer, Finder and to be used from the command line as a normal file system.

+- File metadata.
 - Neither [IPNS](https://docs.ipfs.io/concepts/ipns/#example-ipns-setup) nor Hypercore's Beaker URL have human-friendly addresses.
-- IPFS was designed for files, so it is not suitable for databases.
-It also has limited support for data editing and data integrity (history of changes).
-- IPFS team has produced Filecoin spec and raised $205M on ICO to build it, so it is funded to sustain long-term development.
-Hypercore team on the other hand is quite lightly funded by grants and consulting projects.
-That said, many ICOs ran into legal trouble with SEC in the US, the most high profile of them was Telegram recently.
-Other tensions [for IPFS team are rising](https://fortune.com/2020/08/19/are-blockchain-companies-cursed-with-too-much-cash/), as it still did not deliver a Filecoin product.

 Some notes on IPFS goodies: